MangoTheCat/dynshiny/README.md

 employee since we last read it from the database, so reading the data in again is an alternative to this.

 Then we trigger a UI rebuild.
-This is not always needed, but it is a simplest way to make sure that the UI shows the current data.
+This is not always needed, but it is the simplest way to make sure that the UI shows the current data.